 Managing Renovation Stress

-- If you want to catch up on our master bathroom renovation, click that link to see a post with before photos, floor plans, and links to all of our tile and fixture selections (including Sherry’s beloved tub).
+- If you want to catch up on our bathroom renovation, click that link to see a post with before photos, floor plans, and links to all of our tile and fixture selections (including Sherry’s beloved tub).

 - The photo above was taken last week as we focused on knocking out all of our tile prep (almost done!) meaning we can hopefully start tiling the shower floor, shower walls, and the entire floor of the bathroom and closet after Thanksgiving.
 Here’s a before shot from a similar point of view below.
 We’ve already come a long way!

 - We also referenced our conversation with Miranda Anderson this week, which you can fully hear in Episode #152.
 You can also hear her own discussion about “enjoying the process, not just the outcome” of a renovation in episode (#36) of her own podcast, Live Free Creative.